pnp/pnpassessment/docs/index.md

 # Microsoft 365 Assessment tool

 The Microsoft 365 Assessment tool is an [open source tool](https://github.com/pnp/pnpassessment) that provides customers with data to help them with various deprecation and adoption scenarios.
-Currently the tool supports a [SharePoint Syntex adoption](sharepoint-syntex/readme.md) and [Workflow 2013](workflow/readme.md) module but additional modules are under development.
+Currently the tool supports a [Microsoft Syntex adoption](sharepoint-syntex/readme.md) and [Workflow 2013](workflow/readme.md) module but additional modules are under development.

 ## Getting started 🚀